Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Introduction

 \section{Introduction}

-Large Language Models (LLMs) and their utilizations have been a popular research topic in Natural Language Processing (NLP) due to their remarkable performance on various tasks \cite{brown2020language, openai2023gpt4, touvron2023llama, touvron2023llama2} and machine translation is no exception.
-Extensive evaluations \cite{robinson2023chatgpt, hendy2023good} on machine translation of the prominent GPT \cite{openai2023gpt4} models have shown that they exhibit a promising capability for high-resource machine translation although sometimes not for underrepresented languages \cite{robinson2023chatgpt, hendy2023good, stap-araabi-2023-chatgpt, kadaoui2023tarjamat}.
+Large Language Models (LLMs) have been a popular research topic in Natural Language Processing (NLP) due to their remarkable performance on various tasks including machine translation \cite{brown2020language, openai2023gpt4, touvron2023llama, touvron2023llama2}.
+Extensive evaluations on machine translation of the popular GPT model family \cite{openai2023gpt4} have suggested that they can translate high-resource languages \cite{robinson2023chatgpt, hendy2023good}.
+However, it is rarely the case for low-resource or underrepresented languages \cite{robinson2023chatgpt, hendy2023good, stap-araabi-2023-chatgpt, kadaoui2023tarjamat}.

+A straightforward approach for the lack of training data in low-resource translation is to collect more labeled data.
+However, investing in data creation is nontrivial as it comes with challenges, including the cost of such endeavors.
+For example, \citet{aji-etal-2022-one} described the absence of Wikipedia articles on Indonesian regional languages and the challenges of labeled data collection for them, which includes the lack of speakers, the diversity of dialects, and the lack of a writing standard.
+In addition, training large language models on more data brings environmental consequences \cite{strubell-etal-2019-energy}.
+In the long run, more training data may require longer GPU compute hours, which will release more greenhouse gas emissions.